PlaidwareSolutions/AtlanDataExtractor/README.md

 The updated test suite validates:
 - **String Replacement Functionality**: Tests the new payload modification approach using string search and replace
+- **URL Logging**: Verifies that API URLs are properly logged during requests
-- Configuration loading and validation
+- Configuration loading from configs directory
 - Authentication token handling (environment vs config)
 - API request success and failure scenarios
 - Data extraction and processing with proper field mapping